tiwut/tiwut/README.md

 **Root @ Earth** (Building for everyone, restricted by no one.)

 ---

+I selectively use AI tools for specific optimization or debugging tasks.
+Every piece of code is rigorously reviewed and tested manually before deployment.

+---
 *“Every line of code is a step towards digital autonomy.”*